Assess, Adapt and Sustain

 Completeness and factors affecting the community workers’ reporting of births and deaths in the countrywide mortality surveillance for action in Mozambique – A peer-reviewed paper describing the completeness of reporting community vital events

-Sustainability Lessons from the Mozambique COMSA/SIS-COVE Strategy
+Sustainability Lessons from the Mozambique SIS-COVE Strategy

 Approach capacity building strategically for both the program’s immediate needs as well as post-transition management: This will likely require identifying and addressing local capacity needs over the life of the project.